kondwani-mtawali/reminders/README.md

 Usage
 - How to Start the Reminders Project

-1. Backend
+BACKEND
-    a.
-Navigate to the backend project folder:
-         (Assuming your in the Reminders folder)
+1. Navigate to the backend project folder: (Assuming your in the Reminders folder):
    - cd backend

-    b.
-Set up a Virtual Environment using:
+2. Set up a Virtual Environment using:
-          1. python3 -m venv .venv
+   - python3 -m venv .venv
-          2. python3 source "virtualenvironmentName"/bin/activate
+   - source "virtualenvironmentName"/bin/activate

-    c.
-Install dependencies using:
+3. Install dependencies using:
-         If you are using UV:
+   - If you are using UV:
-           1. uv sync
+   -     uv sync
-         Otherwise:
+   -   Oherwise:
-           2. pip install
+   -     pip install

      d.
 Run Migrations:
            1. python3 manage.py migrate